iterative/dvc.org/content/docs/command-reference/remote/default.md

 You can query/set/replace/unset the _default remote_ using the options of this command.
 If the `name` of the remote is not provided and `--unset` is not specified, this command returns the name of the default remote.

+When reading (`name` is not provided), the value ise read from the system, global, repo and local configuration files by default, and options `--system`, `--global`, `--project`, and `--local` can be used to tell the command to read from only that location.

+When writing (`name` is provided), the new value is written to the projects configuration file by default (`.dvc/config`), and options `--system`, `--global` and `--local` can be used to tell the command to write to that location (you can say `--project` but that is the default).

 ```dvc
 $ dvc remote default myremote